 We can help!

-Sacroiliac pain is often misdiagnosed as another back injury, so we will perform a thorough examination to ensure we correctly diagnose and treat your body.
+Lower back pain is a common reason patients come to see us for osteopathy treatment at the Rainham and Maidstone clinics.
+Sacroiliac pain is often misdiagnosed as another back injury, so as osteos, we will perform a thorough examination to ensure we correctly diagnose and treat your body.
 This may involve checking where your pain is located, your posture, how you walk and even muscle strength.

 Once correctly diagnosed, we can use a range of soft tissue massage and manipulation (if needed) to help release tight muscles and realign the pelvis.
 This will also be accompanied by some stretches and strengthening exercises for your glutes and core muscles.